Preventing Joint Deformity in Rheumatoid Arthritis: 7 Proven Strategies That Protect Your Joints

 One of the most rewarding parts of my job is seeing patients regain control over their lives.
 I’ve had the privilege of working with countless people who thought their RA symptoms would only get worse.
 But with the right physical therapy approach, they experienced incredible improvements.

 Meet Lisa: At 52, Lisa had been battling RA for over a decade.
-She told me she avoided movement because she feared it would worsen her pain.
-When she started therapy, we focused on gentle range of motion exercises and hydrotherapy.
-Within a few months, she noticed less stiffness in the mornings and even got back to her weekend gardening—something she never thought she’d do again.
+She avoided movement because she feared it would worsen her pain.
+After therapy focused on gentle exercises and hydrotherapy, she noticed less stiffness and returned to gardening.

 Key Takeaways: What You Need to Remember

-- Movement is medicine: Staying active with the right exercises can reduce stiffness, strengthen muscles, and improve joint mobility.
+- Movement is medicine: Staying active helps reduce stiffness and maintain mobility.

 FAQs